-This technology makes hidden characters and images that are invisible on the original print appear using infrared light.
+6 ImageSwitch This technology makes hidden characters and images that are invisible on the original print appear using infrared light.

-National Printing Bureau smartphone identification tool This app visualizes the latent image technology developed by the National Printing Bureau. iOS is a trademark or registered trademark of Cisco in the United States and other countries and regions and is used under license.
+MetallicView, ImageRipple, and ImageSwitch are registered trademarks of the National Printing Bureau Smartphone apps National Printing Bureau smartphone identification tool This app visualizes the latent image technology developed by the National Printing Bureau.
+Android is a trademark of Google LLC. iOS is a trademark or registered trademark of Cisco in the States and other countries and regions and is used under li ed trademark of Cisco in the United